 |Object Name||Patch, Insignia|

-Patch from the Elk Grove Suburban 50 bicycle ride, hosted by the Elk Grove Park District Bicycle Club,1970s.
+Patch for the Elk Grove Park District Bicycle Club, c.
+1970s.
 The symbol of the elk riding a bicycle was the club's logo.

 Marilyn Wilkerson, donor, is an avid cyclist and was a member of the Elk Grove Park District Bicycle Club and served as the President in 1978-1979.
 She later assisted in the forming of the Friends of Cycling in Elk Grove (FCEG) in 2011.